schombert/Project-Alice/docs/Devlogs/2024-02/log_en.md

-# Progress as of Febraury 2024
+# Progress as of February 2024

-It's San Valentines day, and we'll bring love and compassion to the otherwise not-so-loveful and compassionate victorian era.
+It's San Valentine's Day, and we'll bring love and compassion to the otherwise not-so-hopeful and compassionate Victorian era.

 ## 1.0.9